Drixevel-Archive/Chat-Processor/README.md

-# Chat-Processor
+# Sourcemod - Chat Processor
-Chat Processor is a Sourcemod-based plugin system designed to allow other plugins to manipulate text directly in the engine.
-This is essentially a giant upgrade and optimization project for the old Simple Chat Processors plugin which now has bugs and other weird design decisions.
+A Sourcemod project which allows plugin developers access to API natives and forwards they can use to manipulate chat and/or manage it for the Source Engine.